SyncholisticMG/gh/ch1MBSComplex.md

 So the particle can be tens of millions of lineages and tens of billions of worlds.
 An individual observer works up the scale of observation that says: I am in this lineage that is this particle on this planet but it is also part of a solar system which makes it a bigger particle so on and so forth.
 Our local hologram is one particle and we are particles inside that one particle.
-As individual particles we can perceive the next particle – the solar system particle.
+As individual particles we can perceive the next particle &mdash; the solar system particle.
 That’s what I call a solar system cork screwing through time.

 Q: What does ‘A SOLAR SYSTEM IS CORK SCREWING THROUGH TIME’ mean? which is on a galactic groove,